 For example, throw a surprise birthday party for your friend — invite others to your house on Friday at 7 pm, order a cake, buy candles, manufacture a cover story for your friend to come over.

-To experience the effect of something: create the space, create the objects in the space, create the time they exist in… and forget that you did it.
+To experience the effect of something: create Space, and Things, and Time, and Self and Other… and forget that you did it.

 Think of this like rummaging around in the freezer and finding a lasagna you totally forgot you made a long time ago.
 It feels like a gift.

 Or to take the birthday example, when you are the surprise birthday guest, be sure not to think about everything you did to be such a good friend as to inspire others to want to throw this party for you.
 Forget that you manifested it.